You are listening to the Sean Hannity Radio Show Podcast.

 Is that basically what we're talking about here?

-You're just gonna have a nor'easter at uh so easy for you to say, nah, I don't think it'll knock the whole house down on your head, Hannity.
+It's so easy for you to say, no, I don't think it'll knock the whole house down on your head, Hannity.

-I have one little condo and I have a uh a house and they're hurric back to back hurricanes in different locations.
+I have one little condo and I have a house, and they're back-to-back hurricanes in different locations.

-Well, we we we knew Jose was going to try to come up the East Coast, but it's gonna be weakening as it gets closer, and it it is a nor'easter in the summer nor'easter is a pain in the neck because you have a lot of leaves on trees and uh sometimes the branches break a little bit quicker than that.
+And it is a nor'easter, and a summer nor'easter is a pain in the neck because you have a lot of leaves on trees, and sometimes the branches break a little bit quicker than that.

-But I think that uh most places will say, Well, what was the big deal?
+But I think that most places will say, well, what was the big deal?

-So I don't think it's anything that we haven't seen before as far as uh the kind of storms we get on Long Island, New England, and Cape Cod.
+I don't think it's anything that we haven't seen before as far as the kind of storms we get on Long Island, New England, and Cape Cod.

 Now, Maria is a full-fledged beast and will be the worst storm on Puerto Rico since Hugo in 1989 and maybe worse than what Hugo was.